These articles discuss Linux-related topics that may arise as you develop or administer your web site.

 You can use APF to help secure your VPS or dedicated server.
 Learn more here.

 The iptables program enables you to set up a firewall and help secure your server.
-Please note that this article only applies to semi-managed hosting packages.
+Please note that this article only applies to unmanaged hosting packages.

 Learn how to set the default text editor for the Linux command-line environment.